imhazige/node-examples/README.md

 so for now, I will not update the example until there are more progress of the popularity of the next.

 ## [Meteor Examples](./meteor)
+### How to run
+please see the shell [run-dev.sh](./meteor/run-dev.sh), change the environment variable in the shell then run from the meteor project folder
+`bash ./run-dev.sh`
 ### Collections and pub/sub methods
 #### [pubsub1](./meteor/imports/pubsub1/client/pubsub1.js)
 subscribe to mongolist, render with react and Tracker.autorun.